GeekyShaik/FirstProj/README.md

     @Test
     void testFindVariableById_VariableNotFound() {
         // Arrange
-        String variableId = "B02"; // Assuming this ID is not present in the repository when(variableRepository.findById(variableId)).thenReturn(Optional.empty());
+        long variableId = 2L; // Assuming this ID is not present in the repository when(variableRepository.findById(variableId)).thenReturn(Optional.empty());

         // Act